 Appropriate instructional practices are fundamental to the establishment of an effective learning environment.
 Teaching approaches and strategies must actively engage all students in the learning process.
 Students must become involved in a wide variety of experiences that foster their development.
-The nature and scope of social studies provide unique opportunities to do this.
+The nature and scope of social studies provide unique opportunities for such experiences.